-Thank you to everyone who has joined this collective effort and driven the positve changes at Encanto Park!
+Thank you to everyone who has joined this collective effort and driven the positive changes at Encanto Park!
 Donations support sports facilities, flowers and beautification across the park, and are tax-deductible.

 Thank you for visiting.
-Friends of Encanto Park is a volunteer group advocating for capital improvements for Encanto Park in Central Phoenix Arizona.
+Friends of Encanto Park is a volunteer group advocating since 2005 for capital improvements for Encanto Park in central Phoenix.
 Stately and original, Encanto Park broke ground in 1935 and is Arizona's most heavily used and beloved city park.
 The restored Encanto Park invites residents, and visitors, to take delight in the community and our collective heritage.

-The new Garden of Dreams, created by ASU's Lodestar Center for Non-Profit Innovation and dedicated September 23, 2011, is an oasis for contemplation, creativity, and learning within Encanto Park.
+The Garden of Dreams, created by ASU's Lodestar Center and dedicated September 23, 2011, is an oasis for contemplation, creativity, and learning within Encanto Park.
 New garden spaces are in the works surrounding the Clubhouse patios and between the Valley Garden Center and Rose Garden.
 All of these are privately-led investments for public benefit.

 The designs for many key elements of the renovation, including new fencing around Encanto Golf Course, the Entrada welcoming visitors to Encanto Park, the Historic Little Red Bridge, & ... are are available in the links to the right.
 We encourage collaboration and wish to inspire more goodness.

-* Original art by Phoenix Native Lisa MacCollum
+* Original art generously provided by Phoenix Native Lisa MacCollum